UK Airline Carry-On Size Comparison 2026: Full Breakdown

 5. Jet2

 No routine bag sizer.
 Weight can be checked on suspicion.
-Friendlier reputation and culture than the low-cost carriers.
-Real consequences if you significantly exceed limits, but the gate experience is considerably less stressful.
+Friendlier culture than the low-cost carriers, and the gate experience is considerably less stressful.
+Full details in our Jet2 baggage allowance guide.

 6. British Airways

 Enforcement increasing in 2026 on busy routes.
-Size checks more common than before.
-The personal item (40 x 30 x 15 cm) is rarely checked at the gate.
+The personal item (40 x 30 x 15 cm) is rarely checked.
 The main cabin bag gets more scrutiny on full flights, particularly at Heathrow and Gatwick.
+See our British Airways baggage allowance guide for fare-by-fare details.

 7. Loganair — Different Situation Entirely